 Who we are

 The European Crohn’s and Colitis Organisation (ECCO), founded in 2001 to improve the care of patients with Inflammatory Bowel Disease (IBD) in Europe, is now the largest forum for specialists in IBD in the world.
-It is a non-profit association, which successfully expanded from an organisation comprising 14 Country Members to an association assembling 35 member states of the Council of Europe and facilitating collaborations beyond Europe’s borders.
+It is a non-profit organisation, which successfully expanded from comprising of 14 Country Members to an association assembling 35 member states of the Council of National Representatives and facilitating collaborations beyond Europe’s borders.

 ECCO is interested in establishing regular collaboration with the industry and will welcome your support as a regular Corporate Member.